Austro-Hungarian fortifications on the Italian border: Subrayon V

 The Tre Sassi barrage (1897-1900) blocked access to the Val Badia.

 Ampezzo Blocking Group consisting of Plätzwiese (1889-1894) securing the Stolla Valley and the Höhlensteintal as well as the Landro (1884-1892), securing the road from Cortina d'Ampezzo to Toblach and the Puster Valley.

-Border section 10 - Gottrestal to the Carinthian border wth the Sexten Barrier.
+Border section 10 - Gottrestal to the Carinthian border with the Sexten Barrier.
 Haideck (1884-1889) and Mitterberg (1884-1889) secured Sexten and the Kreuzberg Saddle.

 Rayon of Carinthia

 In the Rayon of Carinthia, the subrayons were called sections.
 In 1915 he was under the command of Franz Rohr von Denta.
 The border from Krn to the Mediterranean Sea was not fortified and therefore not included in this scheme.